 Addiction is a chronic medical disease of the brain, and while it can be controlled, it’s important to recognize that it cannot be cured, at least at this point.
-If you or your loved one is concerned that you might have a drinking problem, the first step to answering that question is to seek an expert’s advice in the field of addiction.
+If you or your loved one is concerned that you might have a problem, the first step to answering that question is to seek an expert’s advice in the field of addiction.

 Learn more about how Enterhealth is using science-based treatments to achieve better outcomes for patients.
 Click here to visit our website or call 1.800.388.4601 day or night to learn more.

 Dr. Harold C. Urschel III, MD, MMA Chief Medical Strategist